icopy-site/awesome/docs/awesome/search-engine-optimization.md

 * **[MozBar](https://moz.com/tools/seo-toolbar):** the SEO Toolbar from Moz gives you quick access to many on-page SEO factors, Domain & Page Authority plus a quick nofollow toggle.
 Download the Free Toolbar today!

 ### Jekyll Plugins
-* **[Jekyll SEO Tag](https://github.com/jekyll/jekyll-seo-tag):** A Jekyll plugin to add metadata tags for search engines and social networks to better index and display your site's content.

 ### TYPO3 Extensions
 * **[Basic SEO Features](https://typo3.org/extensions/repository/view/seo_basics):** Adds a separate field for the title-tag per page, easy and SEO-friendly keywords and description editing in a new module as well as a flexible Google Sitemap.